zyrgit/cs424/Setting up the lab/README.md

 # CS424 Real Time System Lab
 You can follow this to setup Raspberry Pi (RPi).
 Note: `On laptop` means using the terminal logged in to your own laptop; `On RPi` means using the terminal logged in to your Raspberry Pi.

 You can also read https://courses.engr.illinois.edu/cs424/fa2016/mp/init.pdf.
-But don't copy paste commands since there are invalid encodings.
+But don't copy paste commands from that pdf since there are invalid encodings.

 # Setup RPi: